hubblo-org/scaphandre/docs_src/tutorials/compilation-linux.md

 # Compile scaphandre from source (GNU/Linux)

-We recommand using this version of the rust toolchain or later:
+We recommend using this version of the rust toolchain or later:

     cargo --version
     cargo 1.48.0 (65cbdd2dc 2020-10-14)